jobrunr/website/content/en/blog/2020-06-01-testing-against-12-jvms.md

 <figcaption>The test enqueues a job and then queries the rest API to see whether the job succeeded</figcaption>
 </figure>

-To run this test against 12 different JVM's, I then used TestContainers by Google:
+To run this test against 12 different JVM's, I then used TestContainers:

 <figure style="width: 100%; max-width: 100%">